Skip to main content

 For a direct comparison with NRT, the full comparison of nicotine replacement therapy and app-based support covers when each is most useful and how they work together.

 A quit smoking app is a support tool, not a cure.
-It is worth being honest about what it doesn't do.
+It is worth being honest about what it does not do.

-It won't remove cravings.
+It will not remove cravings.
 Cravings are a physiological signal: the brain's learned response to the absence of a substance it adapted to expect.
 What an app does is change your relationship with cravings.
-Tracking them reveals they are predictable and timed; logging them creates distance; milestone recognition makes the cumulative effort visible.
+Tracking them reveals they are predictable and timed.
+Logging them creates distance.
+Milestone recognition makes the cumulative effort visible.

-It also won't replace a complete quit strategy.
+It will not replace a complete quit strategy.
 NICE recommends combining behavioural support with pharmacological support where appropriate.
 For anyone with significant nicotine dependence or a history of previous relapse, speaking with a doctor or pharmacist about NRT or other options alongside behavioural tools is worth doing.

 The best way to use a quit smoking app is as the daily structure and feedback layer within a broader plan.
 The complete step-by-step guide to quitting smoking covers where a tool like this fits within that bigger picture.